zaneh12/Kairosis/README.md

 This repository provides all necessary files to reproduce the results presented in the paper.
 The reproducibility package follows two distinct workflows:

 1. **Reproducibility of Results (Forecast Computation & Evaluation) – The Primary Step**
-   - A Jupyter Notebook (`.ipynb`) that runs the full forecast computation and evaluation, producing all plots, figures, and tables in the paper.
+   - A Jupyter Notebook (`.ipynb`) that runs the full forecast aggregation and evaluation, producing all figures, tables and appendices in the paper.

-   - This workflow **does not omit any calculations**—it performs all necessary steps to generate results from preprocessed data files, ensuring a complete and accurate reproduction of the study.
-   - Running this notebook is **sufficient for reproducing the results** and should be the main focus for those seeking to validate the findings.
+  - The chunks in this Jupyter Notebook are labeled with the relevant figure, table, and appendix, allowing the reader to step through and verify each.
+Running this notebook alone is sufficient for reproducing the results and is designed to help users easily validate the findings.

 2. **Intermediary Computation Steps and Appendices (Optional)**
    - This section contains intermediary processing steps and appendix materials that provide additional verification of the computational process: